natezimm/nathanzimmerman.com/README.md

 ## Testing & quality

+- CI runs automated tests on every push before deployment
+- Coverage is enforced as part of CI to prevent regressions
+- Coverage thresholds:
+  - Lines ≥ 90%
+  - Statements ≥ 85%
+  - Functions ≥ 85%
+  - Branches ≥ 80%

+Tooling:
-- Vitest + Testing Library power the component and context tests in `src/components/` and `src/contexts/`.
+- Vitest + Testing Library for component, context, and integration tests
-- ESLint enforces the TypeScript + React conventions; run `npm run lint` before submitting changes.
+- ESLint for consistent TypeScript and React conventions

 ## Deployment